KartoffelChipss/LifeStealZ/README.md

 allowDyingFromWithdraw: true
 #If the totem effect should be played, when you use a heart
 playTotemEffect: false
+#The time you have to wait, before you can use another heart in Milliseconds
+heartCooldown: 0

 #How many times a player can be revived.
 Set to -1 to make it infinite
 maxRevives: -1